madsbuch/blog/_posts/2015-12-17-100-days-of-fibonacci-day-2-java.md

 [here](https://github.com/madsbuch/snippets/blob/master/fibonacci/Fib.java).

 # Fibonacci and Dynamic Programming
 Today I introduced dynamic programming.
-We have to ways to apply dynamic programming, either by memoization or tabulation.
+We have two ways to apply dynamic programming, either by memoization or tabulation.
 Memoization is the process of remembering intermediate results.
-This is exactly what I did in the previous example.
+This is exactly what I did in the earlier example.
 Here we might cache some results we never use.
-Tabulation is the process of precalculating a table of intermediate results and then afterwards aggregate the result.
+Tabulation is the process of pre-calculating a table of intermediate results and then afterwards aggregate the result afterwards.

-Dynamic programming can also be seen as a method of reducing the stack size.
-In the example the stack will grow linear in _n_.
-Had we used the direct recursive method, it would have grown exponentially in _n_.
+Dynamic programming can also be seen as a method of reducing the number of unfolds.
+In this example the Fibonacci implementation is called linear number of times to _n_.
+In the direct recursive method, it would have been exponentially in _n_.

 # Java, Java, Java
 Java is one of the top languages used today.
 It is compiled to an